ItamarShmelo/VoroCrustRICH/README.md

 </p>
 <center> <h5>Output: Boundary or Voronoi Diagram, fox (left), Itokawa astroid (right) </h5> </center>

-And fills the volume with a random sampled seeds s.t. the volume seeds do not interfere with the
+And fills the volume with a random sampled seeds s.t. the volume seeds do not interfere with the boundary

 <p float="center">
   <img src="./figures/fox_volume_mesh.png" width="49%" />